How Long Does Meth Stay In Your System

 - Users have reported addiction after only one use.

 It is a potent central nervous stimulant due to its ability to dissolve rapidly in the body’s lipids and fats, allowing it to move effortlessly over the blood-brain barrier.

-Thus, it targets the serotonergic and dopaminergic transmitter systems.
+Thus, it targets two specific types of transmitter systems.